-Each household has bought into the idea of reducing its environmental footprint in some way or another, be it with solar panels on the roof, water tanks collecting rain or low energy lighting and appliances.
+Each household had already bought into the idea of reducing its environmental footprint in some way or another, be it with solar panels on the roof, water tanks collecting rain or low energy lighting and appliances.

-The question we are looking to answer is if provided with the right information and guidance will these householders go even further to reduce their energy and water consumption and lower their carbon footprint?
+The question we set out to answer was if the householders were provided with the right information and guidance would they go even further to reduce their energy and water consumption and lower their carbon footprint?
 Basically, is our behaviour the number one factor in living more sustainably?
 Can simple lifestyle changes reduce our bills, make our homes more comfortable and save us money?

 Ten suburban homes sign up for a two-year experiment tracking their behaviour and collecting data in order to prove that small changes can result in big wins whether you are living in a high performance home or not.
 Episode 1 explains the research objective and introduces the participants.